ChildMindInstitute/mindlogger-backend-refactor/README.md

 pre-commit install
 ```

-👉 Then all your staged cahnges will be checked via git hooks on every `git commit`
+👉 Then all your staged changes will be checked via git hooks on every `git commit`

 #### 3.2 Using Makefile 🤖